 Heart disease is a huge killer around the world, but especially in the United States.
 A culture of excess has resulted in many easily avoidable life-threatening health issues among citizens, but it’s easier than you think to design your own personal heart-healthy eating habits.

 Healthy does not equal boring, limited, or gross.
 The trick is to educate yourself on as many healthy food options as possible to keep your diet interesting.
+Try out different diets like this low fat diet, to see what makes you feel good.
 Here are a few foods that are both heart healthy and delicious.

 It’s really somewhat difficult to go wrong eating berries of any sort, but blueberries are especially heart healthy.
 Berries and even wine (in moderation) are good for your heart due to their provision of antioxidant anthocyanins.

 Blueberries have some of the highest concentrations of anthocyanins, placing them in the spotlight for heart-healthy snacks.
 Some studies have proven that blueberries can lower your LDL cholesterol and reduce inflammation in the body.